ə-ˈdap-tərs | Noun

 ˈtri-ˌkōm | Noun

-Appendages on the surface of the cannabis flower that produce and hold the plant’s cannabinoids and terpenes.
-Trichomes are primarily produced on the flower, bract, and leaves of the cannabis plant, and have a sugary, crystal-like appearance.
+An appendage on the surface of the cannabis flower that produces and holds the plant’s cannabinoids and terpenes.
+Trichomes are primarily produced on the flower, bract, and leaves of the cannabis plant.
+They have a sugary, crystal-like appearance.

 ˈtrim ˈrən | Noun

-A concentrate produced using the leaves that were removed from the harvested plant.
+A concentrate produced using leaves removed from the harvested plant.
 Trim cuttings typically comprise the small sugar leaves that grow within the cannabis buds.
-Trim Run concentrates contain fewer cannabinoids and terpenes than Nug Run or Live Resin concentrates.
+Making butane hash oil (BHO) with trim has become a popular method for leveraging all parts of the cannabis plant and minimizing waste.

 ˈvāp | Verb

-The process of inhaling and exhaling vapor with the use of a vaporizer, electronic cigarette, dab rig, e-nail, or similar device.
+To inhale and exhale vapor with the use of a vaporizer, electronic cigarette, dab rig, e-nail, vape pen (sometimes referred to as a weed pen), or similar device.
 These devices utilize a heating element to quickly vaporize the active ingredients in cannabis for smooth, non-combusting consumption.
 Vaporization also allows people who require stronger medical cannabis products safer access to higher-potency cannabis through the use of concentrates and extracts.

 ˈvāp ˈpen | Noun